openqasm/openqasm/source/language/subroutines.rst

 The subroutine will define zero or more parameters as input, consisting of both quantum and classical arguments.
-Quantum bits and classical values are passed to the subroutine by reference or name in, while classical types are passed in by value.
+Quantum bits and classical values are passed to the subroutine by reference or name, while classical types are passed in by value.
 All arguments are declared together with their type.
 For example, ``qubit ancilla`` defines a quantum bit argument named ``ancilla``.